-Garlic contains “diallyl sulphide (DAS),” a compound that some studies have indicated may limit cartilage-damaging enzymes in human cells.
+Garlic contains diallyl disulphide (DAS), a compound that some studies have indicated may limit cartilage-damaging enzymes in human cells.
 In 2010, researchers reported that garlic may have a protective effect on hip osteoarthritis because of this property.
 An earlier 2009 study also reported that DAS helped reduce inflammation in joint tissues and that it may be “of value in treatment of joint inflammation.”

-Turmeric is the main spice in curry, and contains a compound called “curcumin” that helps scavenge free radicals tied to inflammation.
+Turmeric is the main spice in curry and contains curcumin, a compound that helps scavenge free radicals tied to inflammation.
 Many studies have found that curcumin helps stop the inflammatory process.
 In one 2003 study, researchers noted that turmeric “may exert its anti-inflammatory activity by inhibition of a number of different molecules that play a role in inflammation.”

-Use olive oil on your salads or as a bread dip, or use it to cook your foods over medium heat.
+Use olive oil on your salads or as a bread dip or use it to cook your foods over low or medium heat.

-Ginger seems to have anti-inflammatory properties similar to ibuprofen and COX-2 inhibitors like Celebrex, and it also seems to shut off certain inflammatory genes, which may make it even more effective than standard pain relievers.
-In a 2015 study review, researchers found that ginger helped reduce pain and disability associated with OA, and in 2014, they concluded that ginger was a potential treatment for RA.
+Ginger seems to have anti-inflammatory properties similar to ibuprofen and COX-2 inhibitors like celecoxib, and it also seems to shut off certain inflammatory genes, which may make it even more effective than standard pain relievers.
+In a 2015 study review, researchers found that ginger helped reduce pain and disability associated with OA and, in 2014, they concluded that ginger was a potential treatment for RA.

 Try adding ginger spice to your foods more often, or enjoy a nice cup of ginger tea.

-Avocadoes also have the unique capability of suppressing two chemicals that cause inflammation in the body: nitric oxide synthase (INOS) and cyclooxygenase (COX-2).
-According to a 2000 study, a constituent in avocados called “persenone A” has anti-cancer and anti-inflammatory properties.
+Avocados also have the unique capability of suppressing two chemicals that cause inflammation in the body: nitric oxide synthase (INOS) and cyclooxygenase (COX-2).
+According to a 2000 study, a constituent in avocados called persenone A has anticancer and anti-inflammatory properties.

-You can use more avocados in your salads and sandwiches, and try avocado for low-to-medium heat cooking.
-(High heat can destroy the antioxidants.)
+You can use more avocados in your salads and sandwiches, and try avocado oil for low- to medium-heat cooking as high heat can destroy the antioxidants.

 If you want to overcome the aches and pains that have been keeping you from enjoying life, then check out Joint Complex 4000.